-Tuungane intends to scale up from six pilot villages to all 24 villages in the Greater Mahale Ecosystem area.
+Since the beginning of 2015, Tuungane has scaled up its efforts from six pilot villages to all 24 villages in the Greater Mahale Ecosystem area.

 In a year of remarkable achievement, including Pathfinder’s landmark victory at the US Supreme Court and our return to Bangladesh with a $53.8 million project, what was most exciting?
 The answer—integration—is the theme of Pathfinder’s 2013 Annual Report.

 Sustainable Development in East Africa: Lessons from Four Population, Health, and Environment Projects